Protocols for Packet Quantum Network Intercommunication: CONCLUSION

+We have discussed the interconnection of packet quantum network intercommunication for quantum repeater network.
+In particular, we proposed quantum Transmission Control Protocols, which provide reliable quantum packet communication.
+The (2,3) threshold scheme was used for illustration.
+One may develop a general quantum retransmission scheme based on any quantum secret sharing scheme and find an optimal scheme with high data rate.
+One of the shortcomings of packet-switched quantum networks is that it requires low error rate of transmission, that is, it is more challenging in the hardware.
+This would prevent the implementation of packet-switched quantum networks in the near future.
+One may consider a quantum network based on circuit switching for near-term devices.

+The main cost of our retransmission protocol is the number of shares required to send a quantum message or the number of secret-sharing recovery operations required.
+Consequently, we have analyzed the expected number of shares (say $M(p)$) for a given packet loss rate $p$.
+Then the quantum hardware has to support a consecutive implementation of at least $2M(p)$ complete QEC procedures.
+Thus, the coherent time of a quantum memory should be much larger than the implementation time of $2M(p)$ QEC procedures.
+If a (2,3) threshold scheme based on an $N$-qubit quantum code is used, roughly $2NM(p)$ EPR pairs are required.
+So we can estimate the size of quantum memory required for each node to be $2NM(p)$ per quantum message.
+These numbers may provide the minimum resource for demonstrating an experiment on quantum internet, although the scale is still beyond today’s technology.

-The next important step is to studying techniques for congestion avoidance and control of quantum network protocols.
-In classical network, packet switching introduces new complexities, since the packets must be re-ordered and reassembled at the destination.
+The next step is to study techniques for congestion avoidance and control of quantum network protocols.
+In classical internet, packet switching introduces new complexities, since the packets must be re-ordered and reassembled at the destination.
 Also, since there are no dedicated circuits, the network links can become congested, potentially resulting in lost packets.
-Quantum effects bring new challenges in developing congestion control algorithms for qTCP.
+Quantum effects bring new challenges in developing congestion control algorithms for quantum Transmission Control Protocols.

 Another interesting project is to produce a detailed specification of these protocols and implement a prototype so that some initial simulation, and in the future some experiments, with it can be performed.